PaddlePaddle/Parakeet/examples/wavenet/README.md

 `--checkpoint_path` should be the path of the parameter file (`.pdparams`) to load.
 Note that the extention name `.pdparmas` is not included here.

-`--device` specifiies to device to run synthesis.
+`--device` specifies to device to run synthesis on.
 Due to the autoregressiveness of wavenet, using cpu may be faster.

 ```bash
 python synthesize.py --input=mels/ --output=wavs/ --checkpoint_path='step-2450000' --device="cpu" --verbose